N00B-5634/Ribhav-NixOS-configs/future-configs/README.md

 This folder is **intentionally left empty** — for now.
 It’s a placeholder for **upcoming configurations, beta projects, and experimental setups** that will be added as I learn more about software development and system design.

-Think of this as a **"construction zone"** for future ideas that will later become part of my NixOS and app configuration ecosystem.
+Think of this as a **"unstable branch"** for future ideas that will later become part of my master branch.

 ---